• Skip to primary navigation

 Ingredients on a counter top.

-One head of garlic will be needed for this recipe.
-This may seem like a lot, but roasting garlic mellows the flavor, making it a lot less harsh than raw garlic.
+• Garlic - One head of garlic is needed for this recipe.
+While this may seem like a lot, roasted garlic has a much more mellow flavor than raw garlic.
 It's also much easier to digest and has a lovely caramelized flavor.

 Adding butter, roasted garlic, and herbs to a food processor to make a compound butter.